jatintiwari/jatintiwari.github.io/thoughts/src/markdown/code-splitting-svelte.md

 }]
 ```

-To load the component async and do something while it loads, I did write a util function while handles the loading and returns the default export of the `es` module.
+To load the component async and do something while it loads, I did write a util function which handles the loading and returns the default export of the `es` module.

 ```js
 const getComponent = async (module) => {